truenas/documentation/content/_index.md

 <--->
 iXsystems is pleased to introduce TrueNAS SCALE 23.10 (Cobia)!

-This SCALE major version provides many new features and continued improvements to the TrueNAS SCALE experience.
 <!-- Remove this warning when 23.10.0 is released -->
 {{< hint type=warning title="Early Release Software (BETA.1 and RC.1)" >}}
 Early releases are intended for testing and early feedback purposes only.